There’s probably many a good reason that in all my years of blogging, I’ve rarely ever thought to write a book review.

 [NOTE: This is an archived post from an older blog, originally published on November 12th, 2012]

-The only one which springs to mind right now though, is that, perhaps with the exception of Paul McKenna’s excellent NLP program Change Your Life In Seven Days, I’ve never actually read a book which was so instrumental in influencing the path I chose for my life, the decisions I would make to guide me along that path and the courage to make those decisions.
+The only reason which springs to mind right now, however, is that -perhaps with the exception of Paul McKenna’s excellent NLP program Change Your Life In Seven Days- I’ve never actually read a book which was so instrumental in influencing the path I chose for my life and the decisions I would make to guide me along that path.
+Nor had I ever read a book which gave the courage to make those decisions.

 That was until I read Chris Guillebeau’s excellent The Art of Non-Conformity,

 I first heard of Guillebeau’s work through his website of the same name, digging deep into an archive of fascinating, insightful and inspiring posts about life, work, travel and entrepreneurship and promptly signing up to his newsletter for more of the same.

 The posts were exactly what I needed at the time in my life, and spurred me on towards making some huge changes that I had long felt were necessary for me to enjoy life.

 The best bit was, they were all completely free, so when I finally stumbled across the Art of Non-Conformity (AONC) book in my local Waterstones last Autumn, stumping up £10 to take it with me was a no-brainer.

 In the early pages, Chris reminds us of a question often put to us by our parents when we were but small children: ‘If everybody was jumping off a bridge, would you?’

 This question, says the author, was put to us to encourage us to stand up to peer pressure, be our own person and follow the right path.
 Yet, as we grow older, being our own person suddenly doesn’t seem to be what the world expects of us, the question instead becoming ‘Hey!
 Everybody else is jumping off this bridge, why aren’t you!?!’

 A Different Path